Disclaimer: This is all my idea for learning how things go in this modern world. Please consult your CA or CS for your queries.

 3. PAN & GST Details

-PAN Card is mandated at any online store.
-If you are not eligible for GST, you can share a self-declaration for same.
+A PAN card is mandatory for any online store.
+If you are not eligible for GST, you can share a self-declaration for the same.

 Zomato – https://www.zomato.com/business